kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

 ###### Will enabling / using this feature result in increasing size or count of the existing API objects?

 Three new optional status fields.
 Each entry holds a small list of conditions (status / reason / message / timestamps).
-Fields are populated only when a driver reports adverse conditions, so typical steady-state cost is zero.
+For a driver that advertises a volume-health capability, each managed PVC and Pod volume also carries a present but empty (healthy) status once observed — a small, bounded stanza written once per volume and then left unchanged by no-op suppression.
+Volumes whose driver advertises no health capability carry nothing, so the steady-state write cost remains zero.

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?